Smoky Mountains Hiking & Waterfalls

 The five-mile round trip along Abrams Creek is a moderate hike that’s worth every step.
 Cross the wooden bridge, and follow the path along the Cades Cove Valley floor among pine, oak, hemlock and rhododendron.
 When you arrive, you’ll see why a waterfall that’s only 20 feet high is one of the most popular places in the Smokies.
 The amount of rushing water is staggering, and the pool below it is long and deep.
 The warnings about swimming are worth heeding!
 The currents here are dangerous and have swept some to their deaths.
 Look, but don’t leap!

 The views from the top of LeConte Lodge (just shy of 6,600 feet) in the Smokies make it a trek worth taking.
 You can stock a backpack and head up for a stay at the rustic LeConte Lodge, and despite the lack of electricity, it is a sellout every year.
 Please note, there are also backcountry campsites nearby.
 The most spectacular sunrises and sunsets occur on Myrtle Point in the east and Clifftops to the west.
+Find out the best places to see a sunset here.

 Even if you don’t have reservations at the Lodge or shelter, the trails to LeConte are worth the day trip, and you can reserve lunch at the Lodge dining room, if you call ahead.
 The Alum Cave Bluffs Trail, past storm-tossed boulders, up stone stairs and under Arch Rock, is one of the best hikes in the Smokies.
 Try the Boulevard Trail for a longer but easier ascent, or a more challenging trek on Rainbow Falls Trail, all the way to the top.
+Learn more about Mt.
+LeConte by reading our blog here.